 The second graph depicts an Eye Hortilux CMH bulb spectrum.
 This has a nice spectrum, characterised by a broad weighting and a decent amount of red and blue light, as well as some UVA – which can be beneficial for essential oil production (UV stresses the plant into producing more oils to protect itself from damaging UV radiation).
 However, this lamp is also weighted towards the green and yellow spectra, and the most efficient CMH lamps are still only around 1.8-2.0 umol/j.

-The High Light has a very high Colour Rendering Index (CRI) of 95.
+The High Light 420 series has a very high Colour Rendering Index (CRI) of 95.
 Sunlight has a CRI of 100; CMH lamps are typically in the low-mid 90s; and HPS lamps are in the low 20s.
 This can be important to indoor gardeners who require “true light” to spot leaf discolourations from nutrient, pest and other issues.
 The sooner gardeners recognise problems, the sooner they can fix them.

 Most importantly, though, the curves do not always represent what different plants respond to best during different stages of growth.
-Most plants, for example, yield more under heavier red spectra throughout all stages of growth with the bonus of shorter flowering times.
+Most plants, for example, yield more under heavier red and far spectra throughout all stages of growth with the bonus of shorter flowering times.